ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-JDK-distributions.md

 no longer get updates for 8u111 once 8u131 was released.

-Since Java version 9 however, there is new six month release cycle for major versions
+Since Java version 9 however, there is a new six month release cycle for major versions.
 Similar to the old update cycle.
-In the new version system, you would no longer get updates for Java 12 once Java 13 is released.
+In the new version system you will no longer get updates for Java 12 once Java 13 is released.
 Exceptions being long-term support versions which will get updates beyond six months.